Annual report 2016-17

 |Chair||Carol Lilley||Independent Chair from 1 October 2014|

-The majority of Audit Committee members are independent members, in accordance with the PGPA Audit Committee Rule (Rule 17).
-The committee met five times in 2015–16.
+The Audit Committee comprises a majority of independent members, in accordance with PGPA Audit Committee

-The Funding and Stakeholder Development Subcommittee was established in January 2015 as an advisory subcommittee to the NFSA Board.
-The subcommittee provides advice, direction and support to address a key strategic priority for the NFSA’s long-term sustainability: increasing self-generated income.
-The subcommittee met five times in 2015–16.
+The Funding and Stakeholder Development Committee was established in January 2015 as an advisory committee to the NFSA Board.
+The committee provides advice, direction and support to address a key strategic priority for the NFSA’s long-term sustainability: increasing self-generated income.

-The Finance Subcommittee was established in September 2014 as an advisory committee to provide independent assurance and make recommendations to the Board on the preparation and adoption of the annual internal budget.
-The subcommittee met once in 2015–16 to review the internal budget.
+The Finance Committee was established in September 2014 as an advisory committee to provide independent assurance and make recommendations to the Board on the preparation and adoption of the annual internal budget.

 Our management structure